 Commercial User: An individual holding a commercial fishing or harvesting license or a licensed tour, charter, instructional or rental operator using Town property to meet, pick up or discharge passengers or equipment.

-Enforcement Authority: The Harbor Master or other official as appointed by the Board of Selectmen and delegated with authority to enforce certain provisions of this Ordie
+Enforcement Authority: The Harbor Master or other official as appointed by the Board of Selectmen and delegated with authority to enforce certain provisions of this Ordinance

 .Resident: The word “resident” shall have its ordinary meaning and shall include persons owning or renting real residential property in Georgetown who use that property for their year-round or seasonal home.
 Residency qualification shall be determined by the Georgetown Town Clerk.